Cascais-Portugal.com

 The Boca do Inferno cliffs.

 Cascais is situated on a beautiful coastline of glorious and varied beaches.
 The beaches to the east of the town are characterised by golden sands, calm seawaters and excellent tourist facilities, making them ideal for families.
-The beaches to the north of Cascais and along the Serra da Sintra coastline face the might of the Atlantic Ocean, with massive waves, windswept sands and dramatic scenery.
+The beaches to the north of Cascais and along the Serra de Sintra coastline face the might of the Atlantic Ocean, with massive waves, windswept sands and dramatic scenery.

-For your first day on the beach, we’d suggest visiting a beach close to Cascais, such as the Praia da Duquesa or Praia da Rainha.
+For your first day on the beach, I suggest visiting a beach close to Cascais, such as the Praia da Duquesa or Praia da Rainha.
 If you prefer a larger, more lively beach you could choose the Praia do Carcavelos, which is regarded as the best in the region.

 Related articles: Cascais beach guide